Registration & Tuition

 Rowan-Cabarrus Community College operates on a grade-point system, and each student’s academic standing is established by a Grade-Point Average (GPA) determined by numerical values assigned to each grade.
 At the end of each semester, students will access final grades via My Navigator based on the following Scale.
 Health programs and Developmental Studies courses are graded on a variation of this scale.

-Students enrolled in Associate Degree Nursing, Practical Nursing, Dental Assisting, Radiography, and Occupational Therapy Assistant programs should refer to the specific program webpage for the numerical grade required in related courses.
+Students enrolled in Associate Degree Nursing, Practical Nursing, Dental Assisting, Radiography, Occupational Therapy Assistant, and Physical Therapist Assistant programs should refer to the specific program webpage for the numerical grade required in related courses.
 Each program will list the required minimum grade for admission to and continuation in the program.
 All health program students should refer to the specific program handbook regarding the minimum grade to be earned for program progression.

 In Developmental Studies courses, a grade of 80 or above is required for satisfactory completion.
 The North Carolina Community College System has established this minimum standard for satisfactory completion of developmental courses.
 Students earning numerical grades below 80 will receive the grade of “R” (Repeat) and must register again for the course.
 Developmental Studies courses are noncredit courses and are not included in the Grade-Point Average (GPA).